 adj. a person primarily emotionally, physically, and/or sexually attracted to some people who are not their same sex/gender; a more colloquial term for the word heterosexual

 Third Gendernoun used for a person who does not identify with either man or woman, but identifies with another gender.
 This gender category is used by societies that recognize three or more genders, both contemporary and historic, and is also a conceptual term meaning different things to different people who use it, as a way to move beyond the gender binary.

-noun refers to surgery for the reconstruction of the chest to align with which gender the person wants to present as
+noun refers to surgery for the reconstruction of the chest to align with which gender the person wants to express themselves as

 adj. an umbrella term covering a range of identities that transgress socially-defined heteronormative gender norms. *Trans with an asterisk is often used in written forms (not spoken) to indicate that you are referring to the larger group nature of the term, and specifically including non-binary identities, as well as transgender men (transmen) and transgender women (transwomen)